avishek-choudhary/Music-Store-Analysis/README.md

 ## Questions Answered

-The following are few of the questions that are answered by the project (check out <a href="https://github.com/avishek09/Music-Store-Analysis/blob/main/QnA.txt">QnA.txt</a> file for the rest):
+The following are few of the questions that are answered in the project (check out <a href="https://github.com/avishek09/Music-Store-Analysis/blob/main/QnA.txt">QnA.txt</a> file for the rest):

 * What are the most popular genres of music?
 * What are the most popular artists?